digbmc/cwd-toolkit/_projects/03_adding-content.md

 {% endraw %}
 ```

-Above, the YAML **front matter**, which is enclosed by triple-dashed lines like this `---`, is used to store data about this Markdown file that tells Jekyll how to build it into the site.
+Above, the YAML **front matter**, is used to store data about this Markdown file that tells Jekyll how to build it into the site.
 Front matter must be at the top of every Markdown file that you want to be built into your site, otherwise Jekyll will ignore it.

 The rest of the stuff after the enclosed front matter is the file's content section.
 The text content in this section is written in Markdown (the text directly below the front matter that looks like plain, readable text), but you will notice that this section also contains some Liquid (in the curly brackets) and some HTML.
 This code adds some unique features to the homepage that Markdown itself cannot support.
 The Markdown text at the top of the section can be safely edited, but the Liquid and HTML code at the bottom should not be changed.